-Mark Watson attempts to make sense of life, assisted by Sam Simmons and Will Adamsdale.
-The trio turn their attention to Scandinavia.
-Is it a northern utopia?
+Mark Watson attempts to make sense of life looking at Scandinavia - a northern utopia?
 Does it even exist?
+From September 2016.

 The multi-award winning comic Mark Watson, assisted and impeded in equal measure by henchmen Sam Simmons and Will Adamsdale, as he revives his quest to make sense of life against the backdrop of a world that, in recent times, has come to appear even more peculiar than usual.